 In order to successfully remove the >”You Are Using an Older Version of Chrome” virus, we advise you to follow the removal instructions that are underneath this article.
 Their sole purpose is to help you to delete this malware either manually or automatically, based on your malware removal experience.
 If manual removal makes you unconfident that you will be able to succeed, security researchers always outline to use an advanced anti-malware program to perform the removal process automatically by downloading an advanced anti-malware software.
 This will effectively help eliminate the “You are Using an Older Version of Chrome” malware from your computer and protect your computer against any future threats and attempts on your PC.

 - Guide 1: How to Remove "You Are Using an Older Version of Chrome" from Windows.

-- Guide 2: Get rid of "You Are Using an Older Version of Chrome" from Mac OS X.
+- Guide 2: Get rid of "You Are Using an Older Version of Chrome" on Mac OS X.

-- Guide 3: Remove "You Are Using an Older Version of Chrome" from Google Chrome.
+- Guide 3: Remove "You Are Using an Older Version of Chrome" in Google Chrome.

 - Guide 4: Erase "You Are Using an Older Version of Chrome" from Mozilla Firefox.